timisbusy/node-amqp-stats/README.md

       hostname: "AMQP_HOSTNAME"  // default: localhost:55672
     });

-NOTE: for AMQP instances running on heroku, the hostname should look something like:
+NOTE: for RabbitMQ instances running on heroku, the hostname should look something like:

     heroku.srs.rabbitmq.com/rabbitmq/sdaewywqh